 - Choose Sonoma if: you want more variety, more room to explore, a laid-back vibe, and the flexibility to mix wine with coastal drives and small-town wandering

-- Choose both if: you have 3–4 days and want the greatest hits of Northern California wine country
+- Choose both if: you have three or four days and want the greatest hits of Northern California wine country

 Wine Styles: What You’ll Actually Be Tasting

-This is where the two regions are most different — and where your personal wine preferences should do most of the deciding.
+This is where the two regions differ most, and where your personal wine preferences should do most of the deciding.

 Sonoma County is more of a playground.
-It covers 17 different AVAs, which means dramatically different climates and soil types — from the foggy, cool Russian River Valley (a Pinot Noir paradise) to the warmer, drier Dry Creek Valley (old-vine Zinfandel heaven).
+It spans 19 different AVAs, which means dramatically different climates and soil types, from the foggy, cool Russian River Valley (a Pinot Noir paradise) to the warmer, drier Dry Creek Valley (old-vine Zinfandel country).
 You’ll also find sparkling wine, Sauvignon Blanc, Grenache, Syrah, and just about anything else you’re curious about.
 If you like exploring different styles in a single trip, Sonoma rewards that curiosity in a way Napa simply can’t.

 Getting Around Napa vs. Sonoma

-Transportation logistics matter more than most people plan for, and the two regions are very different in this department.
+Transportation logistics matter more than most people plan for, and the two regions handle it very differently.

 Napa Valley is compact and mostly linear.
-The two main routes — Highway 29 and the Silverado Trail — run parallel up the valley, making it relatively easy to cluster your day around a specific area.
-The downside: everyone else knows this too, and weekend traffic can be brutal, especially during harvest season (August–October).
-Popular transportation options include private drivers, small-group wine tour buses, rideshare (best in Napa city, Yountville, and St. Helena), and the Napa Valley Wine Train, which runs a curated experience along the valley corridor.
+The two main routes, Highway 29 and the Silverado Trail, run parallel up the valley, which makes it fairly easy to cluster your day around one area.
+The downside: everyone else knows this too, and weekend traffic can be brutal, especially during harvest season from August through October.
+Popular transportation options include private drivers and small-group wine tours, rideshare (best in Napa city, Yountville, and St. Helena), and the Napa Valley Wine Train, which runs a curated dining experience along the valley corridor.

 Sonoma County is spacious and sprawling.
-The tradeoff for all that variety is driving time — bouncing between Russian River Valley, Sonoma Plaza, Dry Creek, and Alexander Valley in a single day can mean an hour or more of driving between stops.
-On the upside, you’ll encounter less corridor congestion in many areas, and the scenery en route is genuinely beautiful.
-Just plan your route before you go, or you’ll end up crisscrossing the county without realizing it.
+The tradeoff for all that variety is drive time: bouncing between Russian River Valley, Sonoma Plaza, Dry Creek, and Alexander Valley in a single day can mean an hour or more behind the wheel.
+On the upside, you’ll hit less corridor congestion in many areas, and the scenery along the way is genuinely beautiful.
+Plan your route before you go, or you’ll end up crisscrossing the county without realizing it.

 Bottom line: Napa is easier to navigate with minimal planning.
 Sonoma rewards a little more upfront thought about which sub-region you’re anchoring your day in.